Dennis9912/Terraform-practice/README.md

 - AWS CLI configured with appropriate credentials.
 - An AWS account with sufficient permissions to create the listed resources.
 - Git (for version control and pushing to GitHub)

+## Customize Variables:
+Some values, such as AWS region, instance types, and resource configurations, are referenced as variables.
+Update the variables.tf file or create a terraform.tfvars file to specify these values according to your requirements.

 ## Contribution
 This is a personal practice project.
 Suggestions or feedback are welcome via GitHub issues.